aspose-email/Aspose.Email-Documentation/en/net/whats-new/_index.md

 ## [Aspose.Email for .NET 23.4](https://releases.aspose.com/email/net/release-notes/2023/aspose-email-for-net-23-4-release-notes/)

 - **Add a Reference Attachment to a Message** - We have added a new [Add](https://reference.aspose.com/email/net/aspose.email.mapi/mapiattachmentcollection/add/#add_4) method to the [MapiAttachmentCollection](https://reference.aspose.com/email/net/aspose.email.mapi/mapiattachmentcollection/#mapiattachmentcollection-class) class with the following parameters:
-  'name' - the name of attachment
+  - `name` - the name of attachment
-  'sharedLink' - a fully qualified shared link to the attachment provided by web service manipulating the attachment 'url' - a file location
+  - `sharedLink` - a fully qualified shared link to the attachment provided by web service manipulating the attachment
+  - `url` - a file location
-  'providerName' - a name of reference attachment provider
+  - `providerName` - a name of reference attachment provider
 - **Multiple VCard Contacts Check** - Check whether a source file contains multi contacts with the new [VCardContact.IsMultiContacts(string filePath)](https://reference.aspose.com/email/net/aspose.email.personalinfo.vcard/vcardcontact/ismulticontacts/#ismulticontacts_1) method.
 - **Convert Calendar ICS Format to Message Formats** - Convert appointments to message objects such as MapiMessage and MailMessage.
 - **Additional Options for Saving Messages in HTML and MHTML Formats**: